mobess12/Online_Retail_Analysis_Capstone_Project/README.md

     - Probability
     - Create visualisations based on sales, customers and products to identify trends and patterns for key insights, conclusions, recommendations and improvements
     - Create RFM cluster analysis to identify customer categories
+    - Test hypotheses using T Test
     - Create visualisations in line with hypotheses, detailing key insights, conclusions, recommendations and improvements.
     - Commentary on ethical and societal considerations for each hypothesis
-    - Test hypotheses using T Test
+    - Overall conclusion
+    - Ethical, legal and social considerations
+    - Final thoughts
+    - Future Developments
     - Store still images in the appropriate folders (plotly charts)
     - Review
 6. Dashboard Creation